 DS: The new 6,000 square meter facility is outfitted with 25 injection molding machines and the ability to manufacture aseptic bag-in-box packaging.

-DS: Until the new Palghar facility opened, bag-in-box packaging for aseptically-processed fruits and vegetables, and post-mix syrup for soft drinks were being imported from other regions.
+DS: Until the new Palghar facility opened, bag-in-box packaging for aseptically-processed fruit and vegetables, and post-mix syrup for soft drinks were being imported from other regions.
 Now this requirement will be fulfilled locally.
 Our location will help to build the industry within this area and those surrounding.
 But that’s not it.
 On top of creating bags, our new facility also plans to encourage and explore new flexible packaging applications and uses.
 Scholle IPN has a long history of pioneering unique, better packaging solutions and, in India, we are well-resourced to continue doing just that.

 DS: We will be primarily focused on making aseptic drum bags for the tropical fruit juice industry.
 As I previously mentioned, we will have a bag-in-box manufacturing machine.
 This machine will allow our facility to manufacture bags ranging from 3-liters to 220-liters, with a variety of barrier layers including: aluminum foil, metallized polyester, and even co-extruded nylon.
 Additionally, the bag-in-box manufacturing machine will be equipped with special neck band and delta seal features required in this market.